everthinq/scrapy-splash_FARA/README.md

 # Python3 scrapy-splash parser example

-## Parses Foreign Agents Registration Act (FARA) for all Active Foreign Principals by Country or Location [link](https://efile.fara.gov/pls/apex/f?p=185:130:0::NO:RP,130:P130_DATERANGE:N)
+## Parses Foreign Agents Registration Act (FARA) for all [Active Foreign Principals by Country or Location](https://efile.fara.gov/pls/apex/f?p=185:130:0::NO:RP,130:P130_DATERANGE:N).

 Instructions:
 (I tested it only for Ubuntu 18.04, for lower versions of Ubuntu you may need to install python3)